The Facts About Child Tooth Extraction

 - The extraction of a baby tooth typically requires much less effort, but it may require the use of a prosthetic tooth or another mechanism to act as a space-saver for the permanent tooth.

-WHAT ABOUT WISDOM TOOTH EXTRACTION?
+WHAT ABOUT CHILD WISDOM TOOTH EXTRACTIONS?

 These back molars typically only appear between the ages of 17 and 25, but they can sometimes make an appearance in the early teen years, and we can usually spot them (with the help of an X-ray) forming below the gum by the age of 12.

 - Wisdom teeth may become impacted with not enough space in the back of the mouth to come in normally, causing them to be stuck in the jawbone.
 This can cause significant pain and discomfort for your child.

-- Your child may not physically have enough room for this final set of molars to come in at all
+- Your child may not physically have enough room for this final set of molars to come in at all.

-- Wisdom teeth are prime spots for cavity and decay which can lead to overall poor dental and oral health
+- Wisdom teeth are prime spots for cavity and decay, which can lead to overall poor dental and oral health.

 The Simcoe Kids Dental Difference

 At Simcoe Kids Dental clinic in Innisfil, we understand that nerves come standard with a visit to the dentist.
 Now throw words like ‘tooth extraction’ into the mix and we know just how scary that can be.
 Just understanding this means we have perfected the art of making your child comfortable and at ease at every dental visit, and during every procedure, no matter how invasive!

-What’s more, every eligible procedure comes with a sedation solution that works for you and your child, taking into account their comfort and anxiety levels, their previous dental care experiences, and their current state of mind.
+What’s more, every eligible dental procedure comes with a sedation solution that works for you and your child, taking into account their comfort and anxiety levels, their previous dental care experiences, and their current state of mind.